Table of Contents

 The west coast, especially in Narigama, is surfing crazy.
 Reserve several days of your holiday to learn how to surf properly and I guarantee you will never want to leave it.
 It may be tough to maters the art of surfing but some knowledge of it is enough to enjoy this fascinating sport.
-If you are already an expert on surfing, you have the opportunity to take part in surf contests that are participated by many giant figures in the surfing world.
+If you are already an expert in surfing, you have the opportunity to take part in surfing contests that are participated in by many giant figures in the surfing world.

 4. Go on whale watching

 Look upon the surface of the Indian Ocean off southwest Sri Lanka, you will find yourself surrounded by blue whales and dolphins.
-Deep waters off Mirissa are ranked among the best places for whale watching in the region.
+Deep waters off Mirissa are ranked among the region’s best places for whale watching.
 This part of the ocean is inhabited by a large number of resident whales and is frequently visited by migrating whales from the Arabian Sea.

 5. Meet the Locals

-A short walk into the inland exposes you to the real Sri Lankan village life.
+A short walk inland exposes you to the real Sri Lankan village life.
 See the simple charming life of Sri Lankan villages.
 These people have managed to retain their authentic village life despite the influence of the tourism industry.
 Take part in a village tour in Sri Lanka to learn about the various cottage industries, fishing methods and farming practices of the local community.